 Would anyone like a pile of them?

 These things are gorgeous!
 Darin Alexander, ArtCords did these.
-They are much much better than nylon but at the tension we keep them not a solution unto themselves.
+They are much much better than nylon but at the tension we keep them they were not a solution unto themselves.
 I gave mine away because I could not bear to have the moths get them.

-We thought the unlimited stretch fabric girths would be nice.
+3. We thought unlimited stretch fabric girths would be nice.
 Our horses don’t like them.
 We asked, they made faces.

-We didn’t like elastic ends.
+4. We didn’t like elastic ends.
 Now we don’t care–the horses don’t care.
 But if you have them, please have them on both sides

-We thought contoured girths with humane ends (which we still like–the humane ends) would be great.
+7. We thought contoured girths with “humane” ends (which we still like–the humane ends) would be great.

 The horses would not walk at all.